 The symptoms of thyroid problems in men include fatigue, depression, weight gain, hair loss, brain fog, constipation, insomnia, low sex drive, and erectile dysfunction.

-Here are listed some ways to prevent thyroid problems in women.
+Here are listed 9 ways to prevent thyroid problems in women

 1. Stress Reduction